-where the third sum is over the partitions $\eta\dashv N_k(\xi)$ and $\eta'\dashv N_k'(\xi)$ such that $\zeta\preceq\eta$ and $\zeta\preceq\eta'$. \item Cases $(\Sp_{2n},\rO^+_{2n'})$ with $k$ odd and $(\Sp_{2n},\rO^+_{2n'})$ with $k$ even:
+where the third sum is over the partitions $\eta\dashv N_a(\xi)$ and $\eta'\dashv N_a'(\xi)$ such that $\zeta\preceq\eta$ and $\zeta\preceq\eta'$. \item Cases $(\Sp_{2n},\rO^+_{2n'})$ with $a$ odd and $(\Sp_{2n},\rO^+_{2n'})$ with $a$ even:

-where the third sum is over the partitions $\xi'\dashv N_k(\eta)$ and $\eta'\dashv N_k'(\xi)$ such that $\xi\preceq\xi'$ and $\eta\preceq\eta'$. \end{enumerate}
+where the third sum is over the partitions $\xi'\dashv N_a(\eta)$ and $\eta'\dashv N_a'(\xi)$ such that $\xi\preceq\xi'$ and $\eta\preceq\eta'$. \end{enumerate}

-In general, there exist $\pi\in\Irr(\bbG)$ such that $\Theta_{m}(\pi)$ contains more than one element.
+In general, there exist representations $\pi\in\Irr(\bbG)$ such that $\Theta_{n'}(\pi)$ contains more than one element.
 Hence, one may wonder if it would be possible to extract a \textit{one-to-one correspondence}.
-Several approaches to this questions were considered: \begin{itemize} \item definition of the eta correspondence for dual pairs $(\Sp_{2n}(k),\rO_{N'}(k))$ in the stable range in \cite{GH}, \item construction of a one-to-one correspondence for unipotent representations of pairs of type II and of pairs in stable rangle of the form $(\rO_{2k^2+2}^\epsilon,\Sp_{2(k^2+k+N)}(k))$ or $(\Sp_{2(k^2+k+2)}(k),\rO_{2k^2+N}^\epsilon(k))$ \cite{AKP}, \item construction of a one-to-one theta correspondence for unipotent representations of irreducible pairs of type I in stable rangle in \cite{Epequin}, \item extension of both eta and theta correspondences to all irreducible pairs of type I in \cite{Pan5}. \end{itemize}
+Several approaches to this questions were considered: \begin{itemize} \item definition of the eta correspondence for dual pairs $(\Sp_{2n}(k),\rO_{N'}(k))$ in the stable range in \cite{GH}, \item construction of a one-to-one correspondence for unipotent representations of pairs of type II and of pairs in the stable range of the form $(\rO_{2a^2}^\epsilon(k),\Sp_{2(a^2+a+N)}(k))$ or $(\Sp_{2(a^2+a+2)}(k),\rO_{2a^2+N}^\epsilon(k))$ \cite{AKP}, \item construction of a one-to-one theta correspondence for unipotent representations of irreducible pairs of type I in the stable range in \cite{Epequin}, \item extension of both eta and theta correspondences to all irreducible pairs of type I in \cite{Pan5}. \end{itemize}